Post updated 2019-07-24. Ed.

 Plug in the values for MTTFD and DC for each safety function, and calculate the resulting DCavg value for the complete system.

-In case you missed the first part of the series, you can read it here.
+If you missed the first part of the series, read it here.

 Here are some books that I think you may find helpful on this journey: